-As an environmentally conscious business entity by holding environment preservation closed to its heart, an Environmental Policy is established by Ornapaper Melaka and approved by the Chief Executive Director with strict compliance.
-Besides, in order to strive to minimise releases to air, water and land, several environmental objectives and targets are set up by the management of Ornapaper Melaka and performance are reviewed periodically with necessary corrective actions taken, shown as follows:-
+Besides, in order to strive to minimise releases to air, water and land, several environmental objectives and targets are set up by the management of Ornapaper Melaka and performance are reviewed periodically with necessary corrective actions taken, shown as follows: -

-Environmental Objective (s) Environmental Target (s) To control water consumption To ensure the water consumption not exceeding average of 0.7 m3/ MT for the next twelve months.
-To control energy consumption To ensure the energy consumption not exceeding average of 50 kwh/MT for the next twelve months.
+ORNAPAPER MELAKA Environmental Objective(s) Environmental Target(s) To control water consumption To ensure the water consumption not exceeding average of 0.7m3/MT for the next twelve months.
+2. To control energy consumption To ensure the energy consumption not exceeding average of 50 kwh/MT for the next twelve months.
 To reduce disposal of plant waste To ensure disposal of plant waste not exceeding 11%/month.
-To reduce disposal of peel waste To reduce disposal of peel waste from Incoming Warehouse below 3 MT/month.
-5. To reduce disposal of glue sludge To reduce the disposal of glue sludge accumulated to 25 MT/year.
-6. To reduce disposal of ink sludge To reduce the disposal of ink sludge to average 10 MT / month.
+4. To reduce disposal of peel waste To reduce disposal of peel waste from Incoming Warehouse below 3 MT/month.
+5. To reduce disposal of glue sludge To reduce the disposal of glue sludge accumulated to 25MT/year.
+6. To reduce generation of ink sludge To reduce the generation of ink sludge to average 10MT/month.

-Energy and Water Consumption:
+Energy and Water Consumption (For Ornapaper Melaka):

-FYE 2019 FYE 2018 TARGET

-Average Water Consumed/MT (m3/MT) 0.6 0.7 0.7

-Average Energy Consumed/MT (kwh/MT) 52 51 50
+FYE 2020 FYE 2019 FYE 2018 TARGET Average Water Consumed/MT (m3/MT) 0.3 0.6 0.7 0.7 Average Energy Consumed/MT (kwh/MT) 54 52 51 50